egcode/facerec/README.md

 ```
 python3 download_data.py --download_type dataset_got
 ```
-After downloading complete, you should have `dataset_targarien_aligned_112_dirty` folder.
-This folder simulates dirty dataset, where images that starts with `DIRT*` represent noise that should be removed.
+After downloading complete, path `data/dataset_got/dataset_targarien_aligned_112_dirty` is the folder that simulates dirty dataset, where images that starts with `DIRT*` represent noise that should be removed.
 To cleanup our dataset first we should export embeddings for each image to a `.h5` file.
 ```
 python3 dataset_cleanup/export_dataset_embeddings.py \